 The interns in the Department of Pediatric Behavioral Health will be involved in two concurrent part-time rotations or two successive 6-month rotations (Consultation / Liaison and Pediatric Behavioral Health Clinic).
 The goal of this program is to graduate interns able to function independently as a consultant and care provider to pediatric inpatient and outpatient medical populations

 On the Consultation / Liaison (C/L) service, the intern will provide psychiatric and psychological consultations and services to children hospitalized on medical-surgical services and ones being seen in the Emergency Department.
-Interns will learn to communicate effectively with patients, families, and the interdisciplinary team working with that child.
-When necessary, interns will provide ongoing consultation and therapy services to children and their families throughout their hospital stay.
+When necessary, the interns will provide ongoing consultation and therapy services to children and their families throughout their hospital stay.

-As part of the Pediatric Behavioral Health Clinic, interns will provide a range of outpatient services to children with chronic medical illnesses.
+As part of the Pediatric Behavioral Health Clinic, the interns will provide a range of outpatient services to children with chronic medical illnesses.
 Services include psychological and neuropsychological evaluations, diagnostic assessments, and individual and family psychotherapy.
 Training opportunities also include consultation within specific medical clinics and educational consultation.

 On both services, typical child/adolescent patients experience mental health difficulties as a consequence of -- or that influence -- a medical condition (e.g., adapting to acute and chronic medical conditions; complying with medical regimens; problems with separation from family, home, and friends; chronic pain management).
 Patients have a variety of conditions, including orthopedic anomalies and injuries, brain injuries and other neurological conditions, diabetes, asthma and other pulmonary conditions, cardiac problems, and feeding or other GI disorders.